 On November 11th in San Francisco, you can learn all about the newest “Database as a Service” products from Amazon and Microsoft Azure.
 These are the leading SQL Server DBaaS Windows Azure Database as a service vendors, and they have the most complete offerings to date.

 DaaS provides developers with reliable, easy-to-scale, low-cost computing platforms “in the cloud.”
 Companies are attracted to DaaS because they can provide large computing capacity more quickly and more cheaply than building an actual physical server farms.
-SQL Server DBA Scott McCormick will explain the pros and cons of these new services.
+SQL Server DBA Scott McCormick of Pythian will explain the pros and cons of these new services.
 As you probably know, Amazon, Microsoft, VMWare, and many other companies are opening up their “database as a service” products to the general public.
 They’re coming and you need to be ready.

 Amazon Web Services offers a broad set of global compute, storage, database, analytics, application, and deployment services that help organizations move faster, lower IT costs, and scale applications.
 These services are power many types of workloads including web and mobile applications, IoT, data processing and warehousing, storage, and archives.